River Bend Nature Center

 River Bend Nature Center is a non-profit day-use nature center in the city of Faribault, Minnesota.
-It was established in the late 1970s as a 501 (c)(3) educational non-profit dedicated to helping people discover, enjoy, understand and preserve the natural world.
+It was established in the late 1970s as an educational non-profit.
 The nature center encompasses 743 acre cradling the Straight River.
 There are 10 mi of formal hiking trails with some also available for skiing, snowshoeing, biking, and snowmobiling.
 The main Interpretive Center houses naturalist staff, displays, Windows on the Wild backyard bird habitat, and the Carlander Nature Library.
 The Trailside Center is a 3-season programming and maintenance facility.
 Five peripheral parcels of River Bend are owned by The Nature Conservancy.

 Notable flora and fauna

 The center contains a variety of habitats including wetlands, forests, and more than 55 acre of restored and original prairie.
 The center contains some specimens of the endangered dwarf trout lily.

 Programming and staff

 The River Bend Nature Center staff conducts interpretive programs for adults and children throughout the year.
 Children from public and several charter elementary schools in Rice County visit the center regularly as part of the science curriculum at those schools.
 In addition, River Bend staff travel to schools and home-schooled students throughout Rice County to provide natural and environmental education in several off-site programs.